skiadas/ProgLangCourse/notes/type_variants.md

 Now from that point on in our code we can use `fraction` to describe a pair of integers that is meant to be a fraction.
 For example our definition for fraction multiplication might look like this (we will later do it in a more proper way, reducing the resulting fraction to simple terms):
 ```
-let mult (((a, b), (a', b')) : fraction * fraction) : fraction = (aa', bb')
+let mult (((a, b), (a', b')) : fraction * fraction) : fraction = (a * a', b * b')
 ```

 It is important to understand that as far as OCAML is concerned, there is no difference between `fraction` and `int * int`.
 So on occasion it might show you `int * int` instead of `fraction`, or the other way around.
 We have already experienced this situation, with the system showing `bytes` rather than `string`.
 This is because there is a built in type alias.

 ## Type Variants

 Type variants are a much more powerful language construct.
-It allows us to construct what is often called a "one-of" type, where a value of this type falls into one or more a number of different alternatives.
+It allows us to construct what is often called a "one-of" type, where a value of this type falls into one of a number of different alternatives.
 For instance we can define a "number" as something that is an integer or a float.
 The definition would look like this:
 ```
 type number = IntN of int | FloatN of float
 ```